Kwame Kilpatrick: Audit reports

 The city of Detroit was fourteen months late in filing its 2005–2006 audit.
 In March 2008, officials estimated the audit would cost an additional $2.4 million because of new auditing requirements that were not addressed by the city.
 The 2006–2007 fiscal year audit due on December 31, 2007, was expected to be eleven months late.

 The state treasury chose to withhold $35 million of its monthly revenue sharing to the city and required Detroit to receive approval before selling bonds to raise money.
 Kilpatrick told the City Council that he would take partial blame for the late audits because he laid off too many accountants, but he also blamed the firm hired to replace them.

+Abuse of power allegations

+It was revealed on July 15, 2008, by WXYZ reporter Steve Wilson that, in 2005, Kilpatrick, Christine Beatty, and the chief of police Ella Bully-Cummings allegedly used their positions to help an influential Baptist minister arrested for soliciting a prostitute get his case dismissed.
+The arresting officer, Antoinette Bostic, was told by her supervisors that Mangedwa Nyathi was a minister (Assistant Pastor at Hartford Memorial Baptist Church on Detroit's west side), and that the mayor and police chief were calling to persuade Bostic not to show up to court, in which case the judge would be forced to dismiss the case against Nyathi.
+Bostic ignored her supervisors and appeared in court.

+The defense lawyer, Charles Hammons, had the case postponed a couple of times and stated in court that "The mayor told me yesterday that this case is not gonna go forward."
+Hammons admitted to Wilson that this was the fact and that this was how many cases for people who know the mayor in Detroit are handled.
+Bully-Cummings angrily denied that she had ever asked her officers to perform such acts of impropriety.
+Kilpatrick stated that Wilson of WXYZ "was just making up stories again."